-Most synthetic organoselenium compounds show activity against viruses, including some types of herpes simplex, parainfluenza, rhinovirus and Semliki Forest viruses.
-Selenazofurin, and 7-methyl-8-selenoguanosine, selenium-substituted purine analogs, acyclouridine compounds and 3’-Se-dideoxynucleoside analogs are good examples of active antiviral organoselenium agents.
+Most synthetic organoselenium compounds show activity against viruses, including some types of herpes simplex, parainfluenza, rhinovirus, and Semliki Forest viruses.
+Selenazofurin, 7-methyl-8-selenoguanosine, selenium-substituted purine analogs, acyclouridine compounds, and 3’-Se-dideoxynucleoside analogs are good examples of active antiviral organoselenium agents.

-These latter act powerfully against both hepatitis B virus (HBV) and human immunodeficiency virus (HIV).
+3’-Se-dideoxynucleoside analogs act powerfully against both hepatitis B virus (HBV) and human immunodeficiency virus (HIV).
 These agents were therefore developed to replace 2’,3’-dideoxynucleoside analogs, which have been effectively used as part of a protocol that includes protease inhibitors.
-This course of treatment has been shown to significantly reduce mortality rates, especially secondary to infections, in HIV patients.
+This course of treatment has been shown to significantly reduce mortality rates, especially those which are secondary to infections, in HIV patients.

-Selenium supplementation, in combination with multivitamins, showed a powerful effect in delaying the overall progress of HIV infection, in a recent trial which compared selenium alone, multivitamins alone, selenium with multivitamins, and placebo, in their effects on disease activity.
+Selenium supplementation, in combination with multivitamins, has shown a powerful effect in delaying the overall progress of HIV infection in a recent trial which compared selenium alone, multivitamins alone, selenium with multivitamins, and placebo, in their effects on disease activity.